 If you prefer natural and tastier ways to get citric acid, lemons and limes have been found to have the highest concentration of citric acid foods.
 In fact, 4 ounces of lemon or lime juice will give you the equivalent citric acid content as supplements.
 Sipping on a lemonade or limeade made is definitely a delicious way to help increase your fluid intake and citric acid content!

 Always take care of yourself by seeking prompt medical attention from a physician or emergency department (rather than a citrus blog!)
-Although we can’t give you official medical advice, US Citrus can definitely supply you with a box of lemon and lime fruit and lemon and lime trees to grow your own citrus trees and have your own supply of citrus!
+Although we can’t give you official medical advice, US Citrus can definitely supply you with boxes of lemon and lime fruit and for your very own supply of fresh citrus!

 1. Penniston, K., PhD. (n.d.).
 Citric Acid and Kidney Stones.
 UW Hosptial Metabolic Stone Clinic. doi:8/13/2018

 2. Lemonade Helps Kidney Stones Daniel DeNoon -https://www.webmd.com/kidney-stones/news/20060524/lemonade-helps-kidney-stones#2

 Interested in delicious, seasonal citrus fruit?
 Join the Craft Citrus Club!